Love Injures Ankle Against Eagles; Will He Start vs. Colts?

-GREEN BAY, Wis. – In a case of adding injury to insult, Green Bay Packers quarterback Jordan Love suffered a high ankle sprain during the closing moments of the team’s 34-29 loss to the Philadelphia Eagles in Sao Paulo, Brazil, on Friday night.
+GREEN BAY, Wis. – In a case of adding injury to insult, Green Bay Packers quarterback Jordan Love suffered a leg injury during the closing moments of the team’s 34-29 loss to the Philadelphia Eagles in Sao Paulo, Brazil, on Friday night.

+The severity of the injury was unknown after the game.
+In his postgame radio interview with Larry McCarren, coach Matt LaFleur said: “I don’t know.
+We’re waiting.
+Obviously, very concerned about it.
+We’ll wait to find out when we do more tests.”

+The fate of a season filled with Super Bowl aspirations will hinge on those tests.

-That is the diagnosis of Dr. David Chao, a former team physician for the Chargers and the man behind Sports Injury Central.
+Dr. David Chao, a former team physician for the Chargers and the man behind Sports Injury Central, thought Love had suffered a high-ankle sprain.

-In an article on SIC, Chao said video analysis of the injury indicated a “possible mild left high ankle sprain.”

 “The injury appears less severe since it affects his front leg, which is not as crucial for pushing off as his back leg,” Chao wrote.
 “This detail could play an important role in determining his availability for future games.”

+Other physicians making an online diagnosis, such as Dr. Jesse Morse, feared an ACL injury.

+“If you slow it down, I believe you can see a pop or a shift (in Love’s knee),” Morse said.
+“At the minimum, this is an MCL sprain.
+My primary concern, unfortunately, is ACL.”

-Coach Matt LaFleur had nothing to offer after the game.
+LaFleur had nothing to offer during his postgame news conference.
 Asked twice about Love, all he said was, “I don’t know.”

 The Packers trailed 34-29 when they started at their 16-yard line with 22 seconds remaining.
 On the first play, Love booted hard to his left and hit Jayden Reed for a gain of 33.
 Suddenly, the Packers had life.